ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

 ## Contents:
 * Prepare the SD Card
 * Boot Ubuntu Server
-* Setup internet connectivity on the Raspberry Pi 4
 * Connect remotely to your Raspberry Pi 4
 * Install *zcashd*
 * Using *zcashd*